leahshizuru/bioinformatic_notebook/2022-JULY-Myriopathes_ulex_annotation.md

 **Methods:**
 1. Utilize "Find ORFs" in Geneious Prime to locate appropriate start codon for *ND5*.
 2. Input "200" for "Minimum size"; select "Mold Protozoan Mitochondrial transl_table 4" for "Genetic code".
-This will autopopulate the apropriate start codons.
+This will auto-populate the relevant start codons.
 3. Inspect sequence (with the highlighted ORFs).
-4. Locate the appropriate start codon and edit the current annotation.
+4. Locate the applicable start codon and edit the current annotation.
 5. Resubmit this revised annotation to BankIt.
 See below.

 ![Myriopathes ulex revised](M_ulex_revised.jpeg)